iamdanielyin/ibird/README.md

 $ node index.js
 ```

-You should see the GraphQL response printed out:
+You should see the ibird response printed out:

 ```bash
 $ Home: http://localhost:3000